tisquantum/sectors/README.md

 - TODO: Better illustrate how consumers move to each sector

 - TODO: A table showing company demand more clearly during revenue

+- TODO: Game results not correct?
+Net worth doesn't match placement
+- TODO: Production OR revenue results breaking db, too much write data?
+- TODO: Dropdown for player share ownership on table per row
+- TODO: Increase timer for company action decisions
+- TODO: How do we handle bankruptcy? (replace actions with bankruptcy gameplay)
+- TODO: Sector demand, should we give options for increasing?